 2. Oreo Canada: Wonderfilled

 Description: Who doesn’t love a good jingle?
-This animated commercial does everything right from the get-go.
+This animated ad does everything right from the get-go.

 In the form of a catchy song, we are taken on a ride and made to dream of a better world where sharing an Oreo would fix everything.

 It makes us wonder, whether what makes someone a monster is a lack of compassion.

 Characteristics: The thing about an effective jingle is that it gets stuck in your head but in a good way.
 You might catch yourself singing the tunes without even realizing it.
 Cue in brand recall and memorability!

 Wonder if IIIII gave an Oreo…Oh, sorry!